Battle of Kumkale: Landing at Kumtepe

 The naval bombardment began at 5.15 on 25 April 1915 by the French battleships Jauréguiberry and Henri IV, the French armoured cruiser Jeanne d’Arc and the Russian cruiser Askold.
 The target of the bombardment was the village of Kumkale at 39°59′N 26°11′E. Kumkale is situated at the southern end of the Anatolian side of the strait.
-At 10.00 the first French troops (10th and 11th Senagalese companies) landed at Kumkale.
+At 10.00 the first French troops (10th and 11th Senegalese companies) landed at Kumkale.
 In Kumkale there was only one Ottoman platoon.
 Towards the night the French regiment formed a bridgehead at Kumkale.